web3privacy/ethberlin4-experiences/README.md

 ### Features
 * **Campfire sessions** on privacy and cypherpunk/lunarpunk topics
 * **"Privacy Design Clinic"** - feedback and guidance on designing privacy-conscious applications
 * **Networking opportunities** - networking sessions for individuals interested in privacy
+* "Wechsel Ecke" - A place for private P2P exchange of (not just) testnet tokens